groupvine/gv-doc/4-feed/4-feedViews.md

 # Email Feed

-## Gallery View, Listing View & Email Actions
+## Gallery View, Listing View, and Email Actions
 <div id="gv-gallery-view"/></div>

 By default, Email Feeds appear in Gallery View with each email showing